 Perfect Blue is a Palm Pictures release of a Manga Entertainment presentation of Rex Entertainment Co. production.
 This movie is produced by Hiroaki Inoue and Masao Maruyama and marks the debut directorial of Satoshi Kon.

-The screenplay by Sadyuki Murai is based on the 1991 novel Perfect Blue: Kanzen Hentai (released in English by Seven Seas Entertainment as Perfect Blue: Complete Metamorphosis) authored by Yoshikazu Takeuchi.
+The screenplay by Sadyuki Murai is based on the 1991 novel Perfect Blue: Kanzen (released in English by Seven Seas Entertainment as Perfect Blue: Complete Metamorphosis) authored by Yoshikazu Takeuchi.

 The movie premiered at Fant-Asia Film Awards in Montreal in 1997 and received the Best Asian Film and Best American Film.
 This film was recognized and critically praised in various film festivals worldwide before it hit the Japanese theaters in 1998.